jadenyue/NBA_Surrender_Analysis/README.md

 # How hopeless does it have to get before a coach gives up?

 In the NBA, some coaches see surrendering as a strategic move to protect their players from injury when a game is hopeless, so they surrender as soon as a game seems out of reach.
-Others would rather ride their starters through a 40 point deficit than give up.
+Other coaches would rather ride their starters through a 40 point deficit than give up.
 From observation, NBA coaches seem to differ in their tendency to surrender, so in this project I used statistical methods to test that hypothesis and to explore some other phenomena in an often overlooked aspect of basketball.

 The action of "surrender" is defined here as the moment a coach withdraws all five of his starters and never brings any of them back.

-The analysis covers 29 seasons of play-by-play data, 1996-97 to 2024-25, across 139 coaches with at least 60 trailing team-games each (trailing = at least at one point in the game losing by 6 or more points with at least a minute left to filter for games where a coach benched all his starters because he was winning)
+The analysis covers 25 seasons of play-by-play data, 2000-01 to 2024-25.
+Every game is counted twice, once from each team's point of view, and each of those is called a **team-game**.
+Only **trailing** team-games are used, meaning ones where the team was behind by at least 6 points with at least a minute left at some point.
+A team that led the game is dropped, because a coach emptying his bench while having a landslide win is a different decision than surrendering.

+That leaves **40,325 trailing team-games** across 123 coaches.

 ## The scale

-To measure differences in a coach's tendency to surrender, we need a common measurement that combines the score and the time left, because being down 15 with 2 minutes left is a completely different situation from being down 15 with 10 minutes left.
+To analyse the differences in coaches' tendency to surrender, we need a common measurement that combines the score and the time left, because being down 15 with 2 minutes left is a completely different situation from being down 15 with 10 minutes left.

 That scale is the **required comeback rate (RCR)**.
 For the trailing team, the severity of a deficit is how many points per minute the team would have to gain on the opponent to tie the game at the buzzer.